taverianov/cloudlinux-documentation/docs/solo/faq/README.md

 ### What is the difference between CloudLinux Solo and CloudLinux OS Shared?

-CloudLinux OS Solo is not designed for shared hosting usage and it does not include any [LVE-related](/shared/lve_manager/) features and CageFS.
+CloudLinux OS Solo is not designed for shared hosting usage and it does not include any [LVE-related](/shared/lve_manager/) features.

 CloudLinux OS Solo provides a set of tools for website monitoring and performance tracking out-of-box.
 [Read more](/solo/manager/).

 ### Can I convert CloudLinux Solo to CloudLinux Shared?

-The conversion mechanism will be implemented in the next releases.
+Yes, you can follow the [instruction](/shared/cloudlinux_installation/#switch-license).

 ### Is the CloudLinux OS Solo paid/unpaid?

-The final pricing will be available with the upcoming Beta release, but you already can [sign up](https://lp.cloudlinux.com/cloudlinux-os-solo) for free Beta testing and test it without any costs using the trial license which can be extended.
+You should purchase a license to use CloudLinux OS Solo.

 ### Where can I get the latest ISO of CloudLinux OS Solo?

-You can download the latest ISO and use it to install CloudLinux OS Solo on your server using [this link](https://repo.cloudlinux.com/cloudlinux/8.3_solo_beta-netinstall/iso/x86_64/).
+You can download the latest ISO and use it to install CloudLinux OS Solo on your server using [this link](https://repo.cloudlinux.com/cloudlinux/8/iso/x86_64/).

 ### How can I get the CloudLinux OS Solo trial license?

-Please refer to [this page](https://lp.cloudlinux.com/cloudlinux-os-solo) to find information on how to get the trial license and the activation key.
+Please refer to [this page](https://cloudlinux.com/trial) to find information on how to get the trial license and the activation key.

 ### How many servers can I use with the trial license?